sci-oer/oo-course-wiki/ooDesign/polymorphism.md

 Java permits polymorphism through two main avenues: the use of [Interfaces](/ooDesign/interfaces) (not GUIs), and the use of [Inheritance](/ooDesign/inheritance).

-Polymorphic are shown on the diagram by a line ending with a triangle arrowhead.
+Polymorphic relationships are shown on the diagram by a line ending with a triangle arrowhead.
 Interfaces are shown in the diagram with dotted borders and dotted connecting lines.
 Inheritance is shown when classes are connected with a solid line.